SkyeWrenbrook/sql-credential-manager/README.md

 ## Notes

-Passwords are stored in plaintext in this version for demonstration purposes.
+Credentials are stored in plaintext in this version.

-In a real-world system, sensitive data should be encrypted before storage.
+In a real system, this would introduce significant risk and would require:

+- hashing or encryption
+- access controls
+- secure database handling practices

+This highlights how storage decisions directly impact system security.